Narendrakumar-Suresh/ZMC/README.md

 # ZMC-Zen Mode CLI
-> [!NOTE]
+> [!WARNING]
-> This is based code-crafters shell. soon more features will be added
+> This is based code-crafters shell. soon more features will be added and still under active development.

 ## Overview